takuti/takuti.me/_content/en/now.md

 On the weekends, I'm busy hiking.

-I'm an active follower of "[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/)", and I have done 19 hikes out of 105 as of writing.
-My current objective is not only exploring as many local trails as possible but deepening my knowledge & skill further.
+I'm an active follower of "[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/)", and I have done 21 hikes out of 105 as of writing.
+My current objective is not only to explore as many local trails as possible but to deepen my knowledge & skill further.
 As a first step, I have obtained a [Canadian Red Cross's Remote First Aid & CPR certification](https://www.redcross.ca/training-and-certification/course-descriptions/first-aid-at-home-courses/wilderness-remote-first-aid-program).

 ### Running long distance